Transact’s revamped search experience feels more intuitive than ever, and customers are seeing 6% higher conversion rates.

 2. Improved relevance heightens the end user experience

 Perhaps even more important than the improved conversion is the more intuitive feel of Transact search.
 Prior to our use of machine learning, companies that were selected more often appeared below companies selected less often 1/6 of the time.
 After our efforts, this rate dropped to 1/20 of the time.
 In other words, users have to scroll a lot less to find what they are looking for.
-When formulated as a classification problem, our ranking error rate was reduced by a factor of three.
+Formulating it as a classification problem reduced our ranking error rate by a factor of three.

 Search logs are a rich source of data where users tell us unambiguously what they are looking for.
 This deepens our understanding of users, and our improved search analytics allow us to iterate more quickly on coverage expansion.